#

 - hold knots in hands in different positions on different backgrounds, you can cover up to 20% of the knot,

-- place different objects in different positions around the knots, these objects can be watch, tape, scissors, or other things you have at hand,
+- place different objects in different positions around the knots, these objects can be a watch, tape, scissors, or other things you have at hand,

 - use different lighting, you can increase or decrease the brightness, and use different colors, such as white or yellow.